 Comparison with other company’s standards is not necessary as you can compare recent results with ones collected during a time of high profitability.
 This way, you can figure out what worked in your favor and whether it’ll work in the present and improve your profitability.

 In conclusion, these tips are only the tip of the iceberg when it comes to increasing your profitability.
 Being an eCommerce or digital brand, there is a whole world of marketing initiatives, production improvement, distribution channels, and much more that can help you earn more revenue.

-You can start here by pondering the above mentioned tips then make your way through to grab more profit-increasing opportunities.
-Just remember to take your time, avoid taking short-cuts, and staying consistent with your efforts.
+You can start here by pondering the above-mentioned tips then make your way through to grab more profit-increasing opportunities.
+Just remember to take your time, avoid taking shortcuts, and stay consistent with your efforts.